ttakhar/bimm143_fall18/README.md

 # bimm143_fall18
-My class report for bimm143 at UCSD
+My class report for bimm143 at UCS djnnjk